jeandrek/scheme-hashtable/README.md

 Get `assoc`, `assq` or `assv` depending on which predicate the hash table _ht_ uses for comparison of keys.
 ### Procedure: `(hash-table-pred ht)`
 Get the predicate the hash table _ht_ uses for comparison of keys.
+### Integer: `*hash-size*`
+The maximum hash size and the size of the hash table.
+Defaults to 101.
+Changing this will break any existing hash tables!